|I love acting so much, I'm never going to star in anything ever again.|

 She writes because she's a writer.

-I find it almost incomprehensible that one artist could ever genuinely tell another to stop creating.
+I find it almost incomprehensible that one artist could ever genuinely tell another to stop creating (2020 Addendum: Again, thoughts on her recent bullshit down below––I'm trying not to change TOO much of the original article).
 It would be like asking a person to cut off their own arm.
-Sure, everyone has themselves a good snark about Michael Bay not making any more movies or Nickleback retiring, but your sincerity was shocking.
+Sure, everyone has themselves a good snark about Michael Bay not making any more movies or Nickleback retiring, but your sincerity in this regard was shocking.
 While everyone was busy ragehating that you stuck it to a series you hadn't read, I was wide eyed that anyone who understands the artistic impulse could have honestly suggested that another simply ignore it.

 This, simply put, is not true--at least not in the way that you seem to think it's true.
 I wish I could be gentler about that point, but I can't.